 Environmental Field Days: District staff are happy to provide environmental field days to New Hanover County residents.
 Field days can be tailored to fit your academic goals.
 Most field days consist of a half day program with multiple stations including, but not limited to, forestry, water quality, wildlife and soils.

-Teacher Workshops: NHSWCD offers teacher workshops each summer.
+Teacher Workshops: NHSWCD offers teacher workshops upon request.
 NHSWCD Staff are trained facilitators for a variety of programs including wetland ecology and agriculture and natural resource management.
 The aim of workshops is to help teachers stay abreast of new environmental topics as well as providing curriculum guides.

 Listen to what participants from the June 2011 Workshop, simple ecoLogical, had to say about our program: